EXCLUSIVE-Prosecutors probe false accounting charges in Eurovita case - source

 In Eurovita's case, news of IVASS' decision to appoint a special commissioner to run it hastened redemptions, prompting IVASS to impose a freeze which is still in place.

-To shield policyholders Italy has orchestrated a rescue which is expected to be announced later on Friday and that involves the country's top insurers and the dozens of lenders that distributed Eurovita's products.
+IVASS authorised it in 2017 to buy Eurovita Assicurazioni and combine it with Ergo Previdenza and Old Mutual Wealth Italy to create a group managing around 680,000 life policies, with more than 2 billion euros in premiums.

+Distributing its products through 1,000 bank branches and around 6,500 financial advisers, Eurovita grew rapidly under Civen during the era of negative interest rates.

-(Reporting by Emilio Parodi; writing by Valentina Za Editing by Keith Weir)
+(Reporting by Emilio Parodi; Additional reporting and writing by Valentina Za Editing by Keith Weir)

 ((valentina.za@thomsonreuters.com; +39 02 6612 9526;))